HungLe2511/PySpark-for-Beginner/README.md

 !
 This project is built using Linux operating system (ubuntu 22.04)

+This article will not go into the definition of specific transformations and actions but will only discuss the operating principles and optimization principles of Spark.

 This document is designed to be read in parallel with the code in the `PySpark-for-Beginner-ETL` repository.
 Together, these constitute what we consider to be a 'best practices' approach to writing ETL jobs using Apache Spark and its Python ('PySpark') APIs.
 This project addresses the following topics:

 - set up environment, var environment;